Debby Ellis Writing Center

 About me

 Hello, I’m Ava.
-I am a sophomore majoring in Theatre and English with a minor in Spanish.
+I am a junior majoring in Theatre and English with a minor in Spanish.
 I am also involved with many organizations in campus such as Alpha Xi Delta, Pom Squad, and LatinXcel.

 Reading has always been my favorite form of escapism throughout my childhood.
 Being able to dive into worlds and forget the qualms of day to day life was how I spent most of my free time growing up.
 My junior year of high school was when I discovered my love for writing.
 It started out with academic papers but also turned into a love for creative writing, specifically poetry.
 I was in dual credit classes so I was able to learn what kind of writing was expected in college-level courses and with that I was able to find my formula for writing papers.
 Although that formula has changed throughout the years, that early start gave me a good foundation to continue to strengthen my writing.
 When I was in high school, I would always get my older siblings to read and review my papers before submitting them and now it’s my goal to be an extra pair of eyes for you and help relieve worries regarding your writing and the process.